Glossary of computer terms

 Operating system

-An operating system (also known as OS) is the central software that manages the computer resources of a computer.
-The most famous are Windows, Linux, macOS, and Android.
+An operating system (OS) is the central software that manages a computer's computing resources.
+The best-known OSes are Windows, Linux, macOS and Android.
 Without them, a computer would be unusable!
-The OS is the link between the user (you) and the incredible services a computer can provide (think of all the software and applications that run on your computer or smartphone).
-The operating system coordinates resources, such as memory, peripherals and applications, and is responsible for managing the execution of tasks.
-Finally, it also provides a user interface that allows you to use a computer easily (pages, icons, etc.).
+The OS is the link between the user (you) and the incredible services a computer can provide (think of all the software and applications running on your computer or smartphone).
+The operating system coordinates resources such as memory, peripherals and applications, and is responsible for managing task execution.
+Finally, it also provides the user interface that enables you to operate a computer with ease (pages, icons, etc.).

 USB